Sabrina (1995 film): Plot

-Sabrina Fairchild is the young daughter of the Larrabee family's chauffeur, Thomas, and has been in love with David Larrabee all her life.
+Sabrina Fairchild is the young daughter of the Larrabee family's chauffeur, Fairchild.
+Sabrina has been in love with David Larrabee all her life.
 David is a playboy, constantly falling in love, yet he has never noticed Sabrina, much to her dismay.

 Sabrina travels to Paris for a fashion internship at Vogue and returns to the Larrabee estate as an attractive, sophisticated woman.
-David, after initially not recognizing her, is quickly drawn to her despite being newly engaged to Elizabeth Tyson, a doctor and billionaire.
+David, after initially not recognizing her, is quickly drawn to her despite being newly engaged to Elizabeth Tyson, a doctor whose father is a business magnate.

-David's workaholic older brother Linus fears that David's imminent wedding to the very suitable Elizabeth might be endangered.
+David's workaholic elder brother Linus fears that David's imminent wedding to the very suitable Elizabeth might be endangered.
 If the wedding were to be canceled, so would a lucrative merger with the bride's family business, Tyson Electronics, run by her father Patrick.
 This could cost the Larrabee Corporation, run by Linus and his mother Maude, over a billion dollars.

-After Linus manipulates David into sitting on champagne glasses in his back pocket, resulting in injuries that require David to be on painkillers, Linus redirects Sabrina's affections to himself in order to keep David's wedding on track.
-Sabrina falls in love with Linus, even though she quotes others as calling him "the world's only living heart donor" and someone who "thinks that morals are paintings on walls and scruples are money in Russia."
+After Linus manipulates David into sitting on champagne glasses in his back pocket David needs stitches.
+David 's injuries require David to be hospitalized and on painkillers.
+Linus redirects Sabrina's affections onto himself in order to keep David's wedding on track.
+Sabrina falls in love with Linus, even though she quotes others as calling him "the world's only living heart donor".
+She claims that Linus issomeone who "thinks that morals are paintings on walls and scruples are money in Russia."
+In the process, Linus falls in love with Sabrina, even surprising himself.

-In the process, Linus, surprising himself, also falls in love with Sabrina.
 Unwilling to admit his feelings, Linus confesses his scheme to Sabrina at the last minute and sends her back to Paris.
-Before she gets on the plane to Paris, her father informs her that over the years of chauffeuring the father of David and Linus, the partition was always open in the car and he was able to listen to Larrabee senior's business dealings.
-When Mr. Larrabee sold stock, the chauffeur would also sell and when Mr. Larrabee bought, the chauffeur would also buy.
-He then reveals that this has allowed him to amass a personal wealth of over $2 million although he continued to work as a chauffeur since he had a happy home and situation for the family.
-He is now able to give Sabrina the life he and her mother dreamed for her.
+Before she gets on the plane to Paris, her father informs Sabrina that over the years of chauffeuring the father of David and Linus, the partition was always open in the car and he was able to listen to the senior Mr. Larrabee's business dealings.
+When Mr. Larrabee bought stock, the chauffeur would buy too, and when Mr. Larrabee sold, the chauffeur would also sell.
+He then reveals that this has allowed him to amass personal wealth of over $2 million He continued to work as a chauffeur since he had a happy home and situation for the family.
+He is now able to give Sabrina the life that he and her late mother dreamed of for her.

-Meanwhile, Linus realizes his true feelings for Sabrina, and is induced to follow her to Paris by chiding from his mother and an unexpectedly adult and responsible David, who steps into his shoes at the Larrabee Corporation with detailed plans for the merger with Tyson.
+Meanwhile, Linus finally realizes his true feelings for Sabrina.
+He is induced to follow her to Paris by chiding from his mother and an unexpectedly grown-up and responsible David.
+David decides to take responsibility over the Larrabee Corporation with detailed plans for the merger with Tyson.
 Linus arrives in Paris and reunites with Sabrina, revealing his love to her and kissing her.